I want to talk about what to do when you hate your life.

 Back to what you’re putting into your body for a moment.

-Needless to say, drugs and alcohol don’t help.
+I’m not a doctor, but it seems fair to say that drugs and alcohol don’t help.

-Indulging in the odd session with friends can seem harmless.
-But, in the bid to feel better about life, it really isn’t great.
-Remember, alcohol’s a depressant!
+Likewise, indulging in the occasional session with friends might seem harmless.
+In the bid to feel better about life, though, I’d try to avoid them.

 In a bid to rid yourself of those ‘I hate my life’ thoughts, avoid or cut down on them where possible.